-- ▶ Select the last soft-key row. - Open the dialog for diameter input: enter any diameter in the pop-up window displayed by the TNC. - Enter the desired diameter and confirm it with the ENT key: the TNC searches the DXF file for the entered diameter and then shows a pop-up window with the diameter selected that is closest to the diameter you entered.
-Also, you can retroactively filter the holes according to size. - If required, configure the filter settings (see "Filter settings" on page 240) and click the Use button to confirm: The TNC loads the selected positions into the left window (displays a point symbol). - If necessary you can also deselect elements that you already selected, by dragging an area open again, but this time while pressing the CTRL key. - To save the selected machining positions in a points file, enter any file name in the pop-up window displayed by the TNC.
+- Select the mode for choosing a machining position.
+The TNC hides the layers shown in the left window, and the right window becomes active for position selection - Select the last soft-key row - Open the dialog for diameter input: enter any diameter in the pop-up window displayed by the TNC - Enter the desired diameter and confirm it with the ENT key: the TNC searches the DXF file for the entered diameter and then shows a pop-up window with the diameter selected that is closest to the diameter you entered.
+Also, you can retroactively filter the holes according to size - If required, configure the filter settings (see "Filter settings" on page 251) and click the Use button to confirm: The TNC loads the selected positions into the left window (displays a point symbol) - If necessary you can also deselect elements that you already selected, by dragging an area open again, but this time while pressing the CTRL key - To save the selected machining positions in a points file, enter any file name in the pop-up window displayed by the TNC.
 Default setting: Name of the DXF file.
-If the name of the DXF file contains special characters or spaces, the TNC replaces the characters with underscores. - Confirm the entry: The TNC saves the contour program in the directory in which the DXF file is also saved. - CANCEL SELECTED ELEMENTS
+If the name of the DXF file contains special characters or spaces, the TNC replaces the characters with underscores - Confirm the entry: The TNC saves the contour program to the directory in which the DXF file is also saved - If you want to select more machining positions in order to save them to a different file, press the CANCEL SELECTED ELEMENTS soft key and select as described above